shabaz123/hyperbolic-navigation/README.md

 # Longitude and Time-keeping

 In the introduction of a book called [Longitude](https://www.amazon.co.uk/Longitude-Genius-Greatest-Scientific-Problem/dp/080271529X), Neil Armstrong mentions how [Pope Alexander IV](https://en.wikipedia.org/wiki/Pope_Alexander_IV) drew a vertical line from North to South, and assigned all lands to the two top maritime powers of Europe: all lands to the west to Spain, and all to the right to Portugal.
-The problem was, no-one knew where the line fell!
+The problem was, no-one knew for sure where the line fell, so it was hard to argue who owned what!

 The problem of identifying precise longitude was of high importance, because sailors would routinely perish, because of the difficulty of determining where land was.